ducbao414/vanilla-html/README.md

 For public files not referenced in `src` (e.g. `robots.txt`), you can place them in the `public` folder.

-`vanilla-html` will watch `public` folder for changes and copies its contents to the final `dist` build output.
+`vanilla-html` will watch `public` folder for changes and copies its contents to `dist` build output.